Paul Cleary (American football)

 Paul Hanson Cleary (February 7, 1922 – January 8, 1996) was a professional American football end in the All-America Football Conference (AAFC).
-A 10th round selection (77th overall pick) of the 1948 National Football League Draft, he played two seasons for the AAFC's New York Yankees (1948) and Chicago Hornets (1949).
+A 10th round selection (77th overall pick) of the 1948 National Football League draft, he played two seasons for the AAFC's New York Yankees (1948) and Chicago Hornets (1949).
 He played college football for the University of Southern California Trojans (USC) after playing for Santa Ana College teams in 1941 and 1942.

 Military service

 Cleary spent three years in the United States Army, serving in the Pacific Theater and in the Occupation of Japan, rising to the rank of first lieutenant.

 College career

 He was discharged just in time to enroll at Southern California and join the football team in 1946.
-He was All-American in 1947, and Coach Jeff Cravath said, "He's the finest end who ever played at Southern California."
+He was All-American in 1947.
 In 1973 the Los Angeles Times selected all-time Southern California teams, and Cleary was at end on the pre-1950 lineup.
-While in college he became a father to Priya and Nikhil Cleary.

 He was elected to the College Football Hall of Fame in 1989.